ism1-ism1/Exercise-3c-Sound-And-Music/README.md

 Exercise for MSCH-C220

 The second exercise adding "juicy" features to a simple brick-breaker game.
+Added self made music and sound effects along with comet trail.

 ## To play